Lancewood

 Plant Description

-Lancewood (Pseudopanax crassifolius), also known as horoeka, is a heteroblastic tree endemic to New Zealand.
+Lancewood ( Pseudopanax crassifolius ), also known as horoeka, is a heteroblastic tree endemic to New Zealand Discover more about native grasses.
 This means it exhibits distinct changes in leaf form and growth habit throughout its life stages: seedling, juvenile, transitional, and adult.
 It can grow up to 15 meters tall with a trunk diameter of up to 50 cm.
 It is found throughout New Zealand from sea level up to approximately 750 meters in lowland to montane shrublands and forests, often in dry, exposed sites, forest margins, or regenerating areas.
 The juvenile tree is single-stemmed with long, narrow, stiff, and leathery leaves that can be up to 1 meter long and about 1 cm wide.
 These leaves have a prominent central rib, irregular teeth, and grow downwards from a central stem.
 The young trunk is slender, unbranched, and features characteristic vertical swollen ridges.
 The leaves are typically dark green, sometimes with a purple underside, and have a pronounced yellow-orange midrib.
 As the tree grows beyond 2-5 meters, it begins to branch, and the leaves become shorter and wider, intermediate between juvenile and adult forms.
 The adult tree develops a multi-branched, rounded crown, giving it a more "typical tree" appearance.
 Adult leaves are shorter and wider (10-20 cm long by 2-3 cm wide), with a less prominent midrib and either toothed or entire margins.
 They grow outwards or upwards and have greater frost resistance.
 The trunk can reach up to 50 cm in diameter, with horizontal lenticels and smooth, grey, or mottled bark.
 It is dioecious, meaning it has separate male and female plants.
 It flowers from January to April, producing clusters of tiny light green to pale yellow flowers that are insect-pollinated.
 These are followed by dark purple fruits when ripe, which are an important food source for native birds.
 Only mature trees produce fruit.

 Quick Facts